vuldb/cyber_threat_intelligence/actors/Transparent Tribe/README.md

 6 | [5.189.167.23](https://vuldb.com/?ip.5.189.167.23) | mltx.de | - | High
 7 | ... | ... | ... | ...

-There are 24 more IOC items available.
+There are 26 more IOC items available.
 Please use our online service to access the data.

 ## TTP - Tactics, Techniques, Procedures

-_Tactics, techniques, and procedures_ (TTP) summarize the suspected ATT&CK techniques used by Transparent Tribe.
+_Tactics, techniques, and procedures_ (TTP) summarize the suspected MITRE ATT&CK techniques used by _Transparent Tribe_.
 This data is unique as it uses our predictive model for actor profiling.

 ID | Technique | Weakness | Description | Confidence
 -- | --------- | -------- | ----------- | ----------